-If Gary Taubes' carbohydrate/insulin hypothesis of obesity was correct, everyone would get more weight loss on low-carbohydrate diets.
-This isn't the case, therefore Gary Taubes' hypothesis is not correct.
+If Gary Taubes's carbohydrate/insulin hypothesis of obesity is correct, everyone loses more weight on low-carbohydrate diets than on high-carbohydrate diets.
+This isn't the case, therefore Gary Taubes's hypothesis is not correct.

 |The Aragon Insulin Fairy|

 Change in Bodily Stores = Energy in - Energy out, where...